The Garden, a fertile ground for the seed of fateweaving

 I was quite desperate, because I thought I needed to write the poem I had set out to write in order to finish some strange quest I was on.
 But somehow, I could not.

-He told me that I had already accomplished everything I had set out to do, and that I could not yet write The White Fountain because what it symbolized was not yet a possibility in my life.
+Then he told me that I had already accomplished everything I had set out to do, and that I could not yet write The White Fountain because even though the fountain was already playing and would always be playing around my head, what it symbolized was not yet a possibility in my life.
+Meanwhile he casually started rapping an impromptu poem about The White Fountain.
+It seemed perfect, but somehow later I could not remember a single line.

 Then I realized that I had confused the beginning with the end.
-I had ended up exactly where I had started and with that realization, I now had the poem series.
-Not the one I had wanted to write, but the one I had needed to write.
-Instead of “The White Fountain”, I titled the series “In Search of the Fountain”.
+With the last poem about confusion, I had ended up exactly where I had started, and with that realization, I now had the poem series.
+Not the one I had wanted to write, but the one I needed to write.
+Instead of “The White Fountain”, I titled the series “In Search of the Fountain” (S.67 in “Wörter und andere Fabelwesen) with the following order:

-I had met strange and fascinating people, dipped into a world made of magic and myth, and felt deeply grateful for a life that now felt more like a story than a line.
-Truly, I had found the muse that would burst open my cage.
+I had met strange and fascinating people, dipped into a world of magic and myth, where enchantment was not peaceful paradise, but a space for morally challenging transformation.
+In the end I felt deeply grateful for a life that now felt more like a story than a line.
+Truly, I had found the fuse to the bomb, that would burst open the cage of my muse.

 I was full of lust for life and also a little bit of sorrow, wondering how I could possibly integrate all these new and strange ways of viewing the world into a functional and communicable form.